SanyueHan/Degree-Project/report/final_thesis.md

 some tokens belong to identifier type, that is the case when you declare to define a variable whose name is up to you, some tokens belong to literal types, it occurs when you write some constant numbers or strings in the code, and some tokens belong to operator types, such as the plus symbol "+", assignment symbol "=", etc.
-Let's see an example of analyze a code fragment, the expression "age >= 35", in figure 6.
+Let's see an example of analyze a code fragment, the expression "age >= 35", in figure x.

 ![token analysis example](individual_hsy/hsy_1.png)

-#### 4.1.2.2 Method
+##### 4.1.2.2 Method
 To recognize the symbol, there are two different methods.
 One is to implement the finite state machine, the algorithm is to transform between states depend on every input characters, and the finial stopping state indicate the token types.
 Another method is to use regular repression which is adopted in this part.
 There are two advantages of regular expression over finite state machine on this task.
-The first reason is that finite state machine is difficult to implement, because the data structure of the finite state machine and the transformation condition between different stages need to be coded in detail very carefully. however, if regular expression is applied, for Python in which we develop our project, it has a very power built-in module called re that is capable of compiler a pattern you designed and automatically test if a pattern matches with a string.
+The first one is that finite state machine is difficult to implement, because the data structure of the finite state machine and the transformation condition between different stages need to be coded in detail very carefully. however, if regular expression is applied, for Python in which we develop our project, it has a very power built-in module called re that is capable of compiler a pattern you designed and automatically test if a pattern matches with a string.
-The second reason is that regular expression is the basis of Extended Backus-Naur Form, which will be explained in the syntax analysis part.
+The second one is that regular expression is the basis of Extended Backus-Naur Form, which will be explained in the syntax analysis part.

 In the following some examples of the patterns used for recognize tokens are introduced.